at Barr Beacon School

 Safeguarding through the Curriculum

-Pupil safeguarding and the promotion of Fundamental British Values are at the heart of all our work at Barr Beacon School and great importance is placed on identifying opportunities within the curriculum for children to learn about safeguarding.
-Our broad and diverse curriculum gives pupils the chance to experience life in all its diversity, to acquire knowledge, understanding and skills that significantly impact on personal development, behaviour and welfare and equip every child with the knowledge and skills required for personal safeguarding.
+Pupil safeguarding and the promotion of fundamental British Values are at the heart of all our work at Barr Beacon School.
+Great importance is placed on identifying opportunities in the taught curriculum for children to learn about safeguarding.
+Our broad and balanced curriculum gives pupils the chance to experience life in all its diversity, to acquire knowledge, understanding and skills that significantly impact on personal development, behaviour and welfare and equip every child with the knowledge and skills required for personal safeguarding.

-Across Years 7- 13, the following topics are examples of the kinds of issues we cover; cyberbullying, British culture, world cultures, sexual health, British values, immigration, homosexuality, homophobia, gender identity, healthy relationships, globalisation, free speech, internet safety, drugs/alcohol education, the economy, the rule of law, government, multi-culturalism, human rights, the media, work-related learning and more.
+Across Years 7- 13, the following topics are examples of the kinds of issues we cover within the PSHE curriculum; cyberbullying, British culture, world cultures, sexual health, British values, immigration, homosexuality, homophobia, gender identity, healthy relationships, globalisation, free speech, internet safety, drugs/alcohol education, the economy, the rule of law, government, multi-culturalism, human rights, the media, work-related learning and more.
+We are sensitive in our teaching and recognise that some more sensitive topics are taught at an age appropriate level.
+This curriculum time also covers health and wellbeing with a focus on healthy lifestyles, diet, sleep, personal hygiene and the importance of vaccinations.
+This is further enhanced through theme of the week assemblies across the year.